WalletWasabi/WasabiDoc/FAQ/README.md

 - Can I spend my bitcoin without the password?
 - How do I backup my wallet?
 - What's up with the Chinese characters?

+### Synchronization
+- What are BIP-158 block filters?
+- How does Wasabi download a relevant block?
+- How long does the initial, and a subsequent synchronization take?
+- How do I know if the synchronization is finished?

 ### Receive
 - How do I generate a new receiving address?